FAQ's - Online Distribution

 How do you manage our stock?

 Our powerful and industry leading Warehouse Management System has been tailored to our specific needs, which is critical for best practice inventory management and real-time visibility.
-We have partnered with 3PL Central to ensure that our clients’ specific and changing needs can be accommodated with minimal cost and delay.
-Integrations are possible via EDI, with most popular e-commerce shopping carts and other business systems, all in real-time.
+Our Digital architecture ensures that our clients’ specific and changing needs can be accommodated with minimal cost and delay.
+Integrations are possible via EDI, with most popular e-commerce platforms and other business systems, all in real-time.
 Our in-house experts will work with you to ascertain the best set-up for data flow between your company and ours.
 This will be determined by your internal business requirements, existing IT infrastructure and other relevant system information.

 Glossary